Sony Championship Hawaii: History

 Preparations for the 2018 Sony Open were briefly disrupted by a false emergency alert stating that a ballistic missile had been launched toward Hawaii.
 Staff members reportedly attempted to take shelter in the players' locker room, the media center was ordered to evacuate, and several players posted messages on social media about the erroneous alert, which was sent to all smartphones in the state.
 The alert was ultimately determined to have been sent in error.
 Before the final round, Golf Channel cameramen also staged a walkout.

+On April 20, 2026, the PGA Tour announced that the tournament, along with The Sentry in neighboring Maui, would no longer be events on the season schedule.
+On July 1, 2026, the PGA Tour announced that the tournament would move to the PGA Tour Champions senior circuit, where it would be renamed to the "Sony Championship Hawaii" and feature a $3 million purse.